teepluss/laravel-theme/README.md

 <?php endif; ?>
 ~~~

-> Theme::place('content') will render your sub-view only.
+> Theme::place('content') is a reserve region to render sub-view.

 ### Configuration